Shopify/polaris/polaris.shopify.com/content/contributing/icons.md

      - OldMajor
    ```

-5. Run `yarn changeset` to add an entry to the change log and release notes
+5. Run `yarn changeset` to add an entry to the change log and release notes.
 6. Commit your changes and [open a pull request](/contributing/shipping-your-contribution#open-your-first-pr) in the Shopify/polaris GitHub repo.
 7. Update the Polaris Icon Library in Figma.